Paul Davis (Canadian politician): Resignation

 On October 11, 2016, Davis announced his plan to step down as leader of the Progressive Conservative Party.
 He sent a letter to PC Party president Mark Whiffen requesting a leadership convention be held to elect a new leader.
 Davis, who had been facing a leadership review at the party's upcoming Annual General Meeting, stated that he would remain leader until his successor was chosen.
 Following the election of Davis's successor on April 28, 2018, Davis stated that he will remain as the MHA for Topsail-Paradise until at least the end of the current sitting of the House of Assembly in June.

-On May 13, 2018 Davis announced he would resign as Leader of the Opposition.
+On May 13, 2018, Davis announced he would resign as Leader of the Opposition.
 As the new party leader, Ches Crosbie, did not have a seat in the House of Assembly, MHA David Brazil was appointed Leader of the Opposition on May 14, 2018.
 On October 18, Davis announced his resignation as MHA effective November 2, 2018.

 Federal politics

-In 2020, Davis announced that he would seek the federal Conservative nomination for Avalon and run in the 2021 Canadian federal election.
+In October 2020, Davis announced that he would seek the federal Conservative nomination for Avalon and run in the 2021 Canadian federal election.
 On December 17, 2020, it was announced that Davis had lost the nomination to Matthew Chapman, the 2019 candidate in the riding.
-In 2021, he was appointed Executive Director of the Gathering Place.
+In 2021, he was appointed executive director of the Gathering Place.